How Much Does Wellbutrin (Bupropion) Cost On The Street?

 While we receive compensation in the form of paid advertisements, these advertisements have absolutely no impact on our content due to our editorial independence policy.

-What Factors Can Affect The Street Price Of Wellbutrin?
+Factors That Affect The Street Price Of Wellbutrin

-Cost of Wellbutrin on the street may vary by region — in some regions, Wellbutrin may be prescribed at higher rates, affecting the street price.
+The cost of Wellbutrin on the street may vary by region.
+In some regions, Wellbutrin may be prescribed at higher rates, affecting the street price.
+Below are some of the factors that affect the street price of Wellbutrin.

 Browse our directory or reach out to the Substance Abuse and Mental Health Services Administration (SAMHSA) for more information about addiction recovery.